ccat3z/stars/README.md

 * [jD91mZM2/xidlehook](https://github.com/jD91mZM2/xidlehook): GitLab: https://gitlab.com/jD91mZM2/xidlehook
 * [duskwuff/Xilinx-ISE-Makefile](https://github.com/duskwuff/Xilinx-ISE-Makefile): An example of how to use the Xilinx ISE toolchain from the command line
 * [florentc/xob](https://github.com/florentc/xob): A lightweight overlay volume (or anything) bar for the X Window System.
+* [WindySha/Xpatch](https://github.com/WindySha/Xpatch): 免Root实现app加载Xposed插件工具。This is a tool to repackage apk file, then the apk can load any xposed modules installed in the device.
+It is another way to hook an app without root device.
 * [XTLS/Xray-core](https://github.com/XTLS/Xray-core): Xray, Penetrates Everything.
 Also the best v2ray-core, with XTLS support.
 Fully compatible configuration.
 * [google/xsecurelock](https://github.com/google/xsecurelock): X11 screen lock utility with security in mind
 * [AArnott/Xunit.SkippableFact](https://github.com/AArnott/Xunit.SkippableFact): Adds Xunit dynamic skipping of facts and theories.